 Scarce resources, an ever-growing population, natural disasters and many other factors mean we need to be smart about the way we manage the environments we live in.

-CIO Australia spoke to several organisations in Australia and abroad to get insights into how they are tapping into advanced analytic tools, data modelling, the Internet of Things and machine-to-machine communications to help build smarter, data-driven cities.
+CIO Australia spoke to several organisations in Australia and abroad to get insights into how they are tapping into advanced analytic tools, data modelling, machine learning, Internet of Things and and machine-to-machine communications to help build smarter, data-driven cities.

 Creating smart transport systems

 Port Botany’s rail freight operation was experiencing capacity and congestion issues so the organisation considered investing in new infrastructure.